One Future is the people’s campaign for faster and fairer climate action

 Pollution from burning fossil fuels has caused the earth’s climate to become dangerously unbalanced.
 We can see the impact in Ireland and around the world in increasingly extreme floods, droughts, storms and heatwaves.
 Wherever you are in the world, it is always those who are most disadvantaged who are most affected by these disasters.

 Most people agree that climate action is a priority.
-Government plans have only allowed for gradual, small changes.
-We need Government to focus on this issue now.

 Climate Action does not need to be a trade off against better quality of life and opportunity.
 Fairer Climate Action means more investing in housing, public sevices and transport, and they are warmer houses, better public sevices and cleaner transport, providing us with a healthier environment and more productive economy.
 Fairer Climate Action means job creation, better public services and growth in a new, clean economy.